colbsa/UnamiLodge.org/_posts/news/2020-10-13-2021-Officer-Elections.md

 **Vice Chief:** Wednesday, October 28th from 7AM to 7PM (Results will be announced on Thursday, October 29th)
 **Treasurer/Secretary:** Friday, October 30th from 7AM to 7PM (Results will be announced on Saturday, October 31st)

-- If an email is not on lodgemaster then that vote will not be counted
+- If an email is not on LodgeMaster then that vote will not be counted
-  - An email will be sent only to the primary email in lodgemaster
+  - An email will be sent only to the primary email in LodgeMaster
 - If duplicate emails appear they will not be counted
   - Unless it has been approved by the lodge operations (siblings have same email address)
   - In LodgeMaster you must have the same primary email address
 - Any voting that happens after the elections will not be accepted
-- If a member is not found to be in lodgemaster their vote will not be counted
+- If a member is not found to be in LodgeMaster their vote will not be counted
 - If a member tries to vote multiple times or on the behalf of another member, those votes will not be counted

 <hr>